TheDeanLab/navigate/docs/source/beginner.rst

          :alt: Changing the camera region of interest in **navigate**.

 .. note::
-    If multiple channels are selected, each channel will be acquired with the same camera :guilabel:`Sensor Mode`, :guilabel:`Readout Direction`, and :guilabel:`Region of Interest Settings`.
+    If multiple channels are selected, each channel will be acquired with the same camera :guilabel:`Sensor Mode`, :guilabel:`Readout Direction`, and
+    :guilabel:`Region of Interest Settings`.

 -------------------------

 Acquire in a Continuous Scan Mode
 =================================

-* Select "Continuous Scan" in the dropdown next to the :guilabel:`Acquire` button in the Acquire Bar.
+* Select "Continuous Scan" in the dropdown next to the :guilabel:`Acquire` button in the :ref:`acquire bar <user_guide/gui_walkthrough:acquisition bar>`.

     .. image:: images/beginner/continuous-scan-dropdown.png
          :alt: Selecting the continuous scan mode in **navigate**.